What Happens if You Go Over Your Credit Limit?

 If you’re in need of quick access to funds but have maxed out credit cards, you may have thought about going over your credit card limit.
 A credit limit is the maximum amount of money that the lender will allow you to spend on your credit card or line of credit.
-But before you do, know that there are consequences.
+However, before you do, know that there are consequences.
 Read on to learn more about the things you can do to avoid going over your credit limit and what you can do if you’re short on funds.

 Can You Go Over Your Credit Limit?